-When you determine you have achieved at least 20 percent equity in your home, you can begin the process of freeing yourself from PMI payments.
-Contact the mortgage lender to request cancellation of your PMI.
-Lenders ask for documentation verifying your eligibility at this point.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is all the proof you need � and your lender will probably require one before they agree to cancel PMI.
+At the point you find you've reached 20 percent equity, you can start the process of getting PMI out of your budget.
+Call your lender to request cancellation of your PMI.
+Lenders request paperwork verifying your eligibility at this point.
+A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and your lender will probably require one before they agree to cancel.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.